Skip to Main Content

 Image by Madison Reed

 Ombré ...
 It's everywhere.
 Makeup, t-shirts, sweatpants, hair—the ombré obsession shows no signs of slowing down.
 And why should it?
 It's stunning.
-If you love the ombré style for your hair, the great news is you can actually achieve a similar look easily at home using the balayage technique.
+If you love the ombré style for your hair, the great news is you can easily do ombre hair at home using the balayage technique.

 If you’re wondering what the difference is between ombré and balayage, you’re not alone.
 We’ll break it down for you.